yallerocha/broker/README.md

 ```

 **Note**: The network is the context that allows the connection with your cluster.
 If you are using a local cluster, you can set this parameter as `host`.
 The `-p` flag is optional and will be necessary when you run the Broker API image.

+## Routes

+* The `/broker/` route contains a *POST* HTTP method for starting the Broker submission process.
+The body of the request is exemplified in an example file located in the `example/` directory.